-- 1. Be quarantined in their home or another residence until 10 days from the last date that they were last in contact with the person who has, or is likely to have, COVID-19.
-Self-quarantine is necessary because an individual is at high risk for developing and spreading COVID-19, if that individual has had close contact as defined above, with a person who has: - a) A positive lab test for COVID-19 - b) Signs and symptoms that are consistent with COVID-19 (i.e., fever, cough, shortness of breath or trouble breathing), OR - c) Been informed by a physician that they are likely to have COVID-19
+- 1. Be quarantined in their home or another residence for the entirety of the quarantine period.
+Self-quarantine is necessary because an individual is at high risk for developing and spreading COVID-19, if that individual has had close contact as defined above, with a person who has: - a) A positive lab test for COVID-19 - b) Signs and symptoms that are consistent with COVID-19 (i.e., fever, cough, shortness of breath or trouble breathing), OR - c) Been informed by a physician that they are likely to have COVID-19 - 2.
+Individuals are required to quarantine themselves for the entirety of the quarantine period.
+The duration of quarantine period is: - a) 10 days from the last date that they were last in contact with the person who has, or is likely to have, COVID-19, or - b) 7 days from the last date that they were last in contact with the person who has, or is likely to have, COVID-19 with a negative test on day 5 or later.

-Individuals are required to quarantine themselves for the entirety of the 10-days.
 Quarantined persons may not leave their place of quarantine or enter any other public or private place during the period of quarantine, except to receive necessary medical care.
-Individuals must continue daily symptom monitoring and must wear a face covering and stay 6 feet away from others until 10 days from the last date that they were last in contact with the person who has, or is likely to have, COVID-19.
+Individuals must continue daily symptom monitoring and must wear a face covering and stay 6 feet away from others during the period of quarantine.

-From Day 11 through Day 14 after your last contact with the infected person you must:
+From the end of the quarantine period through Day 14 after your last contact with the infected person you must: